 Secondary Muscles worked: Abdominals, Glutes & Low Back

 2. Keep the shoulder blades close together on your back.
-Hinge from the hips, bending forward, allowing your hips to move back in space until your upper body is near parallel to the floor.
+Hinge from the hips, bending forward, allowing your hips to move back in space until your upper Healthy Body is near parallel to the floor.

 3. Reverse the motion by extending through the hips with your glutes and hamstrings until you have returned to the starting position.
-Inhale as you stand up, exhaling as you lower the body back down.
+Inhale as you stand up, exhaling as you lower the Healthy Body back down.